 Two requirements must be fulfilled before User Access Request Forms may be submitted to EAS.
-The employee must have a signed Confidentiality Statement on record, and a DU email address in order to receive password email.
+The employee must have a signed Confidentiality Obligation on record.

 - Departments are responsible for the content and usage of the University’s business data that is entrusted to their individual missions; therefore, Departments are responsible for initiating the Access Request Forms workflow.

 - Signatories who shall progressively complete, approve, and sign Access Request Forms are the Department Manager, the Division Head/Budget Officer, and additionally for Module Access Request Forms, the Module Signatory.